radiosd/radiosd.github.io/pages/HoSDR.md

 ---
-layout: "page"
+layout: single
 title: Hands on SDR
 ---
 There is a [downloadable](/assets/pdf/CourseInfo/TwoDaySDR_U19_Outline.pdf) summary of the course.

 You don't even need to have a radio to get started with SDR.
-Try our [free Guide](/assets/pdf.WebSdr.pdf to getting started with SDR to find out more.
+Try our [free Guide](/assets/pdf/WebSdr.pdf) to getting started with SDR to find out more.

 ### Technology Focus
 Modern radio systems now rely on digital signal processing for more and more functions in both